CameronLP/libRadtran-container/README.md

 Start the container interactively with a volume mount (expects the directory `./Mount`):

-`docker run -v "$(pwd)"/Mount:/libRadtran-2.0.4/Mount -it libRadtran-container bash`
+`docker run -v "$(pwd)"/Mount:/libRadtran-2.0.4/Mount -it libradtran-container bash`

 ### Running `uvspec`